 - With technologies like GPS (Global Positioning System), we can get instant directions to the specified destinations.

-With all these advantages and features, the knowledge of computers has become the need of the hour.
+There some limitations of computers.
+But with all these advantages and features, the knowledge of computer fundamentals has become the need of the hour.
 The computers have helped us advance in several ways and will keep on doing so.